jarelllama/Scam-Blocklist/README.md

 ## Automated filtering process

-- The domains collated from all sources are filtered against an actively maintained whitelist (scam reporting sites, forums, vetted stores, etc.)
+- Domains are filtered against an actively maintained whitelist
-- The domains are checked against the [Tranco Top Sites Ranking](https://tranco-list.eu/) for potential false positives which are then vetted manually
+- Domains are checked against the [Tranco Top Sites Ranking](https://tranco-list.eu/) for potential false positives which are then vetted manually
-- Common subdomains like 'www' are stripped.
-The list of subdomains checked for can be viewed here: [subdomains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/subdomains.txt)
+- Common subdomains like 'www' are stripped
 - Only domains are included in the blocklist; URLs are stripped down to their domains and IP addresses are manually checked for resolving DNS records
 - Redundant rules are removed via wildcard matching.
 For example, 'abc.example.com' is a wildcard match of 'example.com' and, therefore, is redundant and removed.
 Wildcards are occasionally added to the blocklist manually to further optimize the number of entries